BojanKomazec/bash-demo/README.md

 ## Bash built-in commands

+Bash Built-ins:

+Commands that are built into the Bash shell itself.
+Executed directly by the shell without invoking an external program.
+Examples: echo, read, set, shift, test, declare.

 There are several options to see the list of all Bash built-in commands:
 * `man builtins`
 * `man bash`